 - California’s homelessness crisis: The COVID-19 pandemic has intensified California’s homelessness crisis while significantly straining state and local budgets.
 Los Angeles County supervisor Mark Ridley-Thomas and Sacramento mayor Darrell Steinberg—co-chairs of Governor Newsom’s task force on homelessness—talked about what California can do to address homelessness during this unprecedented time.

 - New realities for education: Most students in California’s K–12 and higher education systems have been learning remotely since last spring.
 In separate events, state superintendent of public instruction Tony Thurmond and the leaders of the University of California, the California State University, and the California Community Colleges joined us to discuss how they are dealing with multiple challenges—from shifting rapidly to online instruction to ensuring educational equity.

 - A contentious election: Top political reporters from leading media outlets—including FiveThirtyEight, KQED, National Public Radio, the New York Times, and Politico—offered a lively assessment of the atmospherics one month before the November presidential election.
 And David Goldberg of the California Teachers Association and Rachel Michelin of the California Retailers Association highlighted two very different takes on Proposition 15—the “split roll” property tax initiative.

-Finally, the PPIC Water Policy Center’s annual conference provided a forum for thought-provoking discussion among a diverse group state and local experts about preparing California’s water system for climate of extremes.
+Finally, the PPIC Water Policy Center’s annual conference transformed into a multi-day virtual series, providing thought-provoking discussion about the shifting water landscape and key priorities for local, state, and federal action.
 The conference was supported by the Water Policy Center’s annual contributors, and the discussions were informed by an overview report, Priorities for California’s Water.